leowald/student-portfolio-template/README.md

 # Portfolio: [Student Name]'s Contributions to [Project Name]

 Welcome!
-This repository showcases the work I completed as part of the team project during [Course Name].
+This repository showcases the work I completed as part of the Yesh Tikvah Team Project.

 ---